Favourj-bit/DermaLog/README.md

 History tracking and data export for medical consultation and personal use

 ## How to Use
-To experience DermaLog:
+1. Visit the application here: [

-Visit the application here: [ ](https://huggingface.co/spaces/FavourJ/DermaLog)
+](https://huggingface.co/spaces/FavourJ/DermaLog)
-Upload a clear picture of your skin.
+2. Upload a clear picture of your skin.
-Click on the analyze button to get results.
+3. Click on the analyze button to get results.
 Then take notes of important information and click save notes.

-To get history, click on the get history button
+### To get history, click on the get history button
-To export data, click on export data and a downloadable link will be provided.
+### To export data, click on export data and a downloadable link will be provided.